-SCORE East Central Iowa client Aaron Mulherin, owner of AM Glass Repair, says that he is slammed with 12-15% price increases on materials every four to six weeks.
+SCORE East Central Iowa client Aaron Mulherin, the owner of AM Glass Repair, says that he is slammed with 12-15% price increases on materials every four to six weeks.
 “Due to these price increases, AM Glass Repair is forced to purchase materials more than six months ahead of time to lock in lower prices, which causes cash flow issues,” Mulherin explains.

 How SCORE can help:

 Due to continued instability, three out of four small business owners (76.4%) report having mixed feelings about the economy overall and are uncertain how to feel.